GoogleChrome/web.dev/src/site/content/en/blog/persistent-storage/index.md

 persistent.

 {% Aside %}
-  Requesting that all your site’s data be marked as persistent should only be done for critical data (for example, end-to-end encryption keys) that if not backed up to the cloud, could result in significant data loss if not saved.
+  Requesting that all your site's data be marked as persistent should only be done for critical data (for example, end-to-end encryption keys) that if not backed up to the cloud, could result in significant data loss if not saved.
 Persistent storage is not deleted by the browser, even if